TanishaPatil/calculator/README.md

 # calculator
-calculator in kotlin that can perform addition,subtraction,multiplication and division.
+calculator in kotlin that can perform basic arithmetic operations i.e addition,subtraction,multiplication and division.